 Lilly: You had recently written a piece called Psychiatry Beyond Fanon.
 Will you tell us a bit more about it?

 Read: The inspiration for that piece came after an article published in The Guardian, which is the UK’s leading progressive newspaper, that had a lot of these pictures of people in chains in Ghana.
 The whole photo series accompanied this article, and it was talking about Ghana as a mental health void where there was just no access to psychiatry and people were chained up.
 And I felt very disturbed by that piece.
 Because I felt it presented Ghana as a place where nothing had ever changed and where there were absolutely no mental health services whatsoever—where everybody was in the dark ages, primitive and just in stasis.
 It brought up all sorts of tropes of Africa being backward and out of step with nothing changing.
 So, back when the articles were first published, I got together with a load of people in Ghana, including the head of the mental health services there, and loads of other people, and we wrote to The Guardian.
-We said, look, you know, there were no facts in there; there was a misrepresentation of the facts.
+We said, look, you know, there was a misrepresentation of the facts.
 Even the number of psychiatrists they used was wrong.
 So, we corrected those, and we said that this was a misrepresentation of Ghana because they had really expanded the number of community mental health workers quite dramatically over the last 10 years.
-We felt understood the need to highlight these injustices, and we felt there was a bigger story to tell.
+We felt we understood the need to highlight these injustices, and we felt there was a bigger story to tell.